 Although the rewards were only game points and not money, the equation reliably predicted the moment-to-moment happiness of the participants.

 “We expected to see that recent rewards would affect moment-to-moment happiness but were surprised to find just how important expectations are in determining happiness,” says Rutledge.

 “In real-world situations, the rewards associated with life decisions such as starting a new job or getting married are often not realized for a long time, and our results suggest expectations related to these decisions, good and bad, have a big effect on happiness.”

 “Life is full of expectations,” says Rutledge.
 “It is often said that you will be happier if your expectations are lower.
 We find that there is some truth to this.”

-• Read the latest update by the Max Planck Gesellschaft here: A new equation shows how our happiness depends not only on what happens to us but also how this compares to other people.
+• Read the update by Max Planck Gesellschaft here: A new equation shows how our happiness depends not only on what happens to us but also on how this compares to other people.

-In The Happiness Equation, Neil Pasricha illustrates how to want nothing, do anything, and have everything.
-It’s a book that will change how you think about everything—your time, your career, your relationships, your family, and, ultimately, of course, your happiness.
-He says, “Being happier is the biggest challenge you face every single day at work.”
+Pasricha illustrates how we may “want nothing, do anything, and have everything.”
+It’s a book that may change how you think about your time, your career, your relationships, your family, and, ultimately, of course, your happiness.

 We need tools because we want to do something with them.
 Tools help us achieve results.